azharisubroto/otf-image-resizer/README.md

 + resize on the fly
 + vercel-ready deployment
-+ the image files request won't be saved into disk.
++ the image files request won't be saved into the disk.

 ## Usage